pluralsh/plrl-cd-demo/README.md

 ## Update on Docker Push

 To deploy a new image for this service, see the github action in [push.yaml](.github/workflows/push.yaml).
-This action has two phases, but you likely would also want to run some unit tests and some other things in your own github actions.
+This implements a pretty common process for releasing a build artifact: unit test -> docker build -> deploy.

+The first job in the workflow basically just sets up python and runs a trivial pytest for demo purposes.
+You'll likely have a much more complex test harness for a more mature application.

-The first job in the workflow uses the docker metadata action to generate a set of tags, then buildx to build, tag and push the image to ghcr.
+The second job in the workflow uses the docker metadata action to generate a set of tags, then buildx to build, tag and push the image to ghcr.
 You can see all the built images easily [here](https://github.com/pluralsh/plrl-cd-test/pkgs/container/plrl-cd-test).
 We use ghcr for convenience but you can easily leverage any other docker registry, and most cloud's kubernetes distros natively integrate w/ their own registries so it's worth considering them as options.

-The second job configures the `plural` cli using the `pluralsh/setup-plural` action then runs `plural cd services update` to reconfigure and redeploy the service.
+The final job configures the `plural` cli using the `pluralsh/setup-plural` action then runs `plural cd services update` to reconfigure and redeploy the service.
 In particular the syntax is:

 ```sh
 plural cd services update @<cluster-handle>/<service-name> --conf <var>=<value> (...can add more configuration updates as needed)